The Superstore series finale did just what it needed to do, and not one thing more. And we appreciate that.

 Everyone would move on with their lives, and they would be as normal as they had been for six seasons.

 But even more so where this finale shined was in the conclusion of two long-running jokes.
 We see the ceiling raccoons abandon the store in the closing moments, heading back to what we would presume would be the wilds.
 And, at long last, we see who has been leaving the severed feet all over the store for years.
-We don’t want to give that one away, but we will see that is the only moment that episode left us going, “No!
+We don’t want to give that one away, but we will say that is the only moment that episode left us going, “No!
 You have to tell us more about this!”

 So, to all of the other showrunners out there, take a lesson from Superstore in how to end your series.
 Too many shows feel they have to go out with a massive event so we will remember it.
 When it comes to Superstore, it just leaves us melancholy we won’t spend any more time inside store 1217.